MOLAA + LBUSD

 A distinguished group of judges from the Hollywood film industry and local Long Beach Cultural Centers will determine the Award Winners based on storytelling, creativity, technical and art/educational content.

-Finalists are required to attend the MOLAA Film Screening and Awards Ceremony on the afternoon of June 1st, 2025, from 1 - 3 PM at the Museum to receive their awards and prizes.
+Finalists are required to attend the MOLAA Film Screening and Awards Ceremony on the afternoon of May 31st at the Museum to receive their recognition.

 Drama